pkulchenko/ZeroBraneStudio/vera-buy.md

 You get packages for three platforms:
 **Windows** XP or later (zip or self-extracting archive), **Mac OS X** 10.6.8+ (dmg file), or **Linux** (shell archive for Debian, Ubuntu, Xubuntu, Mint, ArchLinux, Fedora, Gentoo and other distributions).

-You also get a product key that allows you to use _ZeroBrane Studio for Vera_ from up to three computers with one Vera device.
+You also get a product key that allows you to use _ZeroBrane Studio for Vera_ from up to three computers.

 ## What Vera devices are supported?

 It has been tested with Vera 3 devices, but it *may* work with other versions of Vera devices as well.
 You should feel free to buy and try if it works for you; if it doesn't, we can either try to make it work or refund your payment.

+## What does non-commercial mean?

+**Non-commercial** means the use of _ZeroBrane Studio for Vera_ in the manner that is **not** intended for or directed toward commercial advantage or private monetary compensation, and is limited to **individual users who use the product for personal purposes** (for example, hobby, learning, or entertainment).

 ## Do you offer refunds?